 The City is in the final phase of the Parkland Dedication Bylaw review.
-We’re looking for your feedback on the draft bylaw to help inform Council’s decision in summer 2018.
+A report to Council will happen in January 2019.

 City conducted background research, reviewed and analyzed the existing parkland dedication bylaw as well as best practices from around Ontario.

 Feedback from internal stakeholders (spring 2017)